 5 It's been a minute — want to check that you're OK!

 "Sorry, my phone broke" is the adult version of "the dog ate my homework."
-Still, emergencies/general unexpected life things happen, and there could be an actual reason your crush has gone quiet.
+Still, emergencies and general unexpected life things happen, and there could be an actual reason your crush has gone quiet.
+“Sending this type of message shows you to be a caring and compassionate individual,” Winter says.
+“That’s all good, as long as you have boundaries in place if and when you do hear from your date.”
 This gives them a chance to take accountability for going silent.
 It also gives you a chance to see if they're worth any more of your time.
 If they come back with more excuses and shadiness, you know you're better off without them.

 "You can give your new date your terms of engagement," Winter says.
 "Tell them that regular contact lets you know there's interest.
 Otherwise, you assume there's no connection."
 As Winter shares, letting your date know that you expect a timely response shows them the type of relationship you're looking for.
 You get to state your needs